magento/merchdocs/src/system/cache-management.md

 After clearing a cache, always refresh your browser to make sure that you can see the most recent files.
 Clearing the Commerce cache does not clear your web browser cache.
 You may need to clear the browser cache to see updated content.

 Access to specific cache maintenance actions can be assigned to users by [role]({% link system/permissions-role-resources.md %}), including options to view, toggle, and flush caches.
-Commerce recommends only enabling flush actions to administrator level users.
+Adobe recommends enabling flush actions only for administrator level users.
 Providing access to all Cache Management features can impact your storefront's performance.

 ![Role resources - cache management]({% link images/images/system-permissions-role-resources-cache-management.png %}){: .zoom}
 [_Cache Management Role Resources_]({% link system/permissions-role-resources.md %})

-For technical information, see [Commerce cache overview][1]{:target="_blank"} in the Commerce Developer Guide.
+For technical information, see [Cache overview][1]{:target="_blank"} in the Commerce Developer Guide.

 ![Cache management]({% link images/images/system-cache-management-invalid.png %}){: .zoom}
 _Cache Management_